 2 kinds of fruit, fresh and dried

 Apple slices, berries, and grapes make great fresh choices.
 Dried oranges, cherries, and apricots are good dried fruit options.
+Cherry tomatoes or baby carrots make perfect bites in the veg category.

 2 kinds of nuts

 Marcona almonds, smoked almonds, cashews, spiced pecans, pistachios – all good options!
+Store bought candied nuts are an easy short cut.

 Fresh herbs and some preserves for your soft cheese